Grizzlies deal Danny Green to Rockets, receive Luke Kennard in 3-team trade - NewsBreak

 Grizzlies deal Danny Green to Rockets, receive Luke Kennard in 3-team trade

-Kennard has one of the best three point shooting averages in the NBA, his value adds much needed floor spacing and shot making for Memphis.
-Over his six year career, Kennard has shot shot 42.7% from three.
+Kennard has one of the best three-point shooting averages in the NBA.
+His value adds much needed floor spacing and shot making for Memphis.
+Over his six-year career, Kennard has shot 42.7% from three.
 A season ago, he was 44.9% from three and averaged 27 minutes off the bench.

-Based by percentage, Memphis now have two of the best three point shooters in the NBA with Desmond Bane.
+Based on percentage, Memphis now has two of the best three-point shooters in the NBA with Desmond Bane.
 This season, Kennard is fifth in the league in shooting average from behind the arch at 44.7% and Desmond Bane has the sixth highest at 44.3%.

 For the latest news, weather, sports, and streaming video, head to WREG.com.